Header Top Bar

 Opening an F&B business in Surabaya

-Opening an F&B business in Surabaya requires careful consideration and planning.
+Opening a food and beverage business in Surabaya requires careful consideration and planning.
 Foreign investors must navigate various legal and regulatory requirements.

 Entrepreneurs must obtain business and restaurant licenses, secure a suitable location, and comply with tax obligations for initial establishment.